Francisco Rubio (astronaut)

-Francisco Carlos "Frank" Rubio (born December 11, 1975) is an American US Army flight surgeon, aviator, and NASA astronaut.
-He holds the American record for the longest spaceflight at 371 days.
+Francisco "Frank" Carlos Rubio (born December 11, 1975) is a Salvadoran-American US Army flight surgeon, aviator, and NASA astronaut.
+He holds the American record for the longest single spaceflight at nearly 371 days.
+In June 2026, he was announced as a mission specialist on Artemis III.

 Early life and education

 Francisco Rubio was born on December 11, 1975 to Salvadoran parents.
 As a child, he lived in El Salvador for the first six years of his life, after which his family moved to Miami, Florida, where he attended Miami Sunset Senior High School.
 He attended the United States Military Academy and earned a bachelor's degree in international relations.

 Military career

 After commissioning as a second lieutenant in the US Army, Rubio became a UH-60 Blackhawk pilot.
 Rubio was a platoon leader in A Company, 2nd Battalion, 82nd Aviation Regiment, and a company commander for A Company, 2nd Battalion, 3rd Aviation Regiment.
 As a pilot, Rubio had over 1,100 hours of flying time, including 600 combat hours during operations in Bosnia, Iraq, and Afghanistan.

 Rubio received a Doctorate of Medicine from the Uniformed Services University of the Health Sciences, and completed a family medicine residency at Fort Benning.
 He served as a clinic supervisor and flight surgeon at Redstone Arsenal.
 At the time of his selection as an astronaut candidate, Rubio was the surgeon for 3rd Battalion, 10th Special Forces Group at Fort Carson.